shift72/shift72-template/README.md

 Template repository for off-the-shelf VOD sites using our Kibble/Relish engine based on the generic core-template.

-- `npm i` to install node dependencies and the [core-template](https://github.com/shift72/core-template) submodule
+- `npm i` to install node dependencies.
 - `npm start` to run everything.

+## core-template

+The base site is supplied by the Shift72 [core-template NPM package](https://www.npmjs.com/package/@shift72/core-template).

+## Customizing

-Assumes core-template is in a submodule called 'core' and any local changes are in 'local'.
-For the most part any changes to js, css and templates in local will overwrite the equivalent files in core.
+For the most part any changes to js, css and templates in `local` will overwrite the equivalent [core files](https://github.com/shift72/core-template).

-kibble.json can be edited in local and will be merged with kibble.json from core into output/kibble.json.
-Use this to point to a different server etc.

-Likewise en_AU.all.json in local/site/ will be merged into output/site/en_AU.all.json
+The core files and files in `local` will be merged to `output`.

-## core-template Submodule

-The submodule is installed automatically and updated to the latest version when the node dependencies are installed, but to manually install the submodule, run:

-`git submodule add https://github.com/shift72/core-template.git core`

-and to manually update the repo to get the latest version run:

-`git submodule update --remote`

 ## Required Changes
 At the very least you will need to make the following changes: